pysel/uniliquid-hook/README.md

 ## Introduction

 This is a hook for Uniswap V4 that allows LPs to liquidize their liquidity deposited into stablecoin-to-stablecoin pools.
 These liquid tokens are called "Uniliquids".
+The objective of this hook is to provide a way for LPs to provide liquidity to stablecoin-to-stablecoin pools, earning the yield, without losing the access to their liquidity.

 Example: if a user deposits 1000 USDC into the pool, the hook will mint a uniliquid USDC (`1000 ulUSDC`) token to this user.

-Uniliquids are ERC20 tokens that are pegged to the stablecoin in the pool.
+Uniliquids are ERC20 tokens that are pegged to the stablecoin in the pool, thus essentially preserving LPs' liquidity.
 The price of the uniliquid token is determined by the price of the stablecoin in the pool.

 Uniliquids are minted in the ratio of 1:1 with the stablecoin in the pool.